SarthakResearch/A-Genetic-Algorithm-based-Auctioning-and-Resource-Valuation-Model/src/GARV/Results/ReadMe.txt

 For details on how these results were generated, refer to the main repository README and the source code (Main.java, GeneticAlgorithm.java, EachRunResult.java, Results.java).

-The manuscript is under revision and hence not published yet.
+The manuscript is under revision and hence not available online yet.
 As soon as the paper gets published and made available online, the DOI and URL will be updated here.

 For any questions, or details related to the implementation, please open an issue in this repository or you can contact the first author at sarthak@bhu.ac.in.